seaweedfs/seaweedfs/docs/benchmarks.rst

 Benchmarks
 ======================

 Do we really need the benchmark?
 People always use benchmark to compare systems.
 But benchmarks are misleading.
 The resources, e.g., CPU, disk, memory, network, all matter a lot.
-And with Weed File System, single node vs multiple nodes, benchmarking on one machine vs several multiple machines, all matter a lot.
+And with Seaweed File System, single node vs multiple nodes, benchmarking on one machine vs several multiple machines, all matter a lot.

 Here is the steps on how to run benchmark if you really need some numbers.